 The corruption Soyinka talks about in Nigeria is a national norm.
 Most of the statesmen elite in Nigeria “chop” somehow even if only accepting prebendal rents and instances of such are neither too difficult to spot nor prove.
 It’s something Soyinka knows insightfully.

 Soyinka’s silence about corruption in certain areas and by certain politicians is uncharacteristic and disconcerting especially that which is alleged of the only two Lagos State governors since 1999.
 There are many explanations of such an observable attitude.
-However, selective or non-panoramic criticisms and prosecutions of corruption helps corruption persist, inadvertently or deliberately.
+However, selective or non-panoramic criticisms and prosecutions of corruption help corruption persist, inadvertently or deliberately.

 Nevertheless, the articles Wole Soyinka and Military Forgiveness Parts I & II have been effectively vindicated (see http://wp.me/p1bOKH-bO and http://wp.me/p1bOKH-cl).
 Simple.
-Wole Soyinka is already in his 80s; I would love to see the day when the “moment” that will make him forgive Goodluck Jonathan and other democrats arrives.
+Wole Soyinka is already in his 80s; I would love to see the day when the “moment” that will make him forgive Goodluck Jonathan and other democrats arrive.